 - 18. ENDANGERING THE SAFETY, MORALS, HEALTH OR WELFARE OF OTHERS: This includes, but is not limited to, lying, deceiving or giving false information to school personnel. - 19.
 EXTORTION: Any intentional action which reasonably instills fear in another individual that the act of another person will cause injury to the persons or property of that individual or another person for the purpose of obtaining money or property from that individual. - 20.
-FALSE ALARM: The intentional or grossly negligent activation of a fire alarm when no threat of fire exists; or the initiation, instigation, or communication to the District or any of its employees of any other claim of fire or threat thereof when none exists. - 21.
+FALSE ALARM: The intentional or grossly negligent activation of a fire alarm when no threat of fire exists; or the initiation, instigation, or communication to the District or any of its employees of any other claim of fire, explosion, or other threat of harm to person or property at school when none exists. - 21.
 FALSE REPORTING: Initiating or reporting warning of fire or other catastrophe without valid cause, misusing 911 or inappropriately discharging a fire extinguisher or tampering with other safety equipment. - 22.
 FIGHTING: Combative physical contact or other violent encounters between two or more persons. - 23.
-FIREWORKS: The possession, distribution and/or use of fireworks, cherry bombs, Roman candles, but not limited such explosives or other incendiary devices etc. are prohibited.
+FIREWORKS: The possession, distribution and/or use of explosives or other incendiary devices, including but not limited to fireworks, cherry bombs, and Roman candles, are prohibited.
 This includes possession on the body, in locker, backpack, vehicle, etc. - 24.
 FOOD AND BEVERAGES: Food and/or drinks are not allowed in classrooms or hallways without prior administrative approval during instructional time.
-Students are not to take opened juice cans, soda cans, and/or opened food packages from the
+Students are not to take opened juice cans, soda cans, and/or opened food packages from the cafeteria.

-- cafeteria.
 Glass bottles are not permitted in school at any time for safety reasons. - 25.
 FORGERY: The involvement in the imitation or fabrication of another's signature or written work. - 26.
-GAMBLING: The risking of something of value upon the outcome of a contest of chance or a future contingent event upon an agreement or understanding that one will receive something of value in the event of a certain outcome. - 27.
-HARASSMENT/BULLYING: In addition to the definition contained in this Code, bullying/harassment may also consist of unwanted purposeful written, verbal, visual, non-verbal, or physical behavior, including but not limited to any threatening, insulting or dehumanizing conduct by an adult or student that has the potential to create an intimidating, hostile, or offensive educational environment or cause long term damage; cause discomfort or humiliation, unreasonably interfere with the individuals school performance opportunities, benefits, participation, or mental, emotional or physical well-being; or that reasonably causes or would be reasonably expected to cause an individual to fear for his or her physical safety.
+GAMBLING: The risking of something of value upon the outcome of a contest of chance or a future contingent event upon an agreement or understanding that one will receive something of value in the event of a certain outcome.

+27. HARASSMENT/BULLYING: In addition to the definition contained in this Code, bullying/harassment may also consist of unwanted purposeful written, verbal, visual, non-verbal, or physical behavior, including but not limited to any threatening, insulting or dehumanizing conduct by an adult or student that has the potential to create an intimidating, hostile, or offensive educational environment or cause long term damage; cause discomfort or humiliation, unreasonably interfere with the individuals school performance opportunities, benefits, participation, or mental, emotional or physical well-being; or that reasonably causes or would be reasonably expected to cause an individual to fear for his or her physical safety.
 Acts of bullying and harassment, though frequently carried out repeatedly, need not be; one act may be enough to constitute bullying and harassment.

 "Cyberbullying," is strictly prohibited.
-In addition to the definition contained in this Code, cyberbullying includes but is not limited to the following misuses of technology: harassing, teasing, humiliating, intimidating, threatening, or terrorizing another student or staff member by way of any technological tool such as email messages, "sexting," instant messages, text messages, digital pictures or images, video voyeurism or website postings (including social networks, blogs, micro blogs, etc.).
+In addition to the definition contained in this Code, cyberbullying includes but is not limited to the following misuses of technology: harassing, teasing, humiliating, intimidating, threatening, or terrorizing another student or staff member by way of any technological tool such as email messages, "sexting," instant messages, text messages, digital pictures or images, video voyeurism or website postings (including social networks, blogs, micro blogs, etc.), when such conduct is related to or adversely affects the school environment